Notes on Theory of Distributed Systems: Solution using flooding

 \section{Solution using flooding}

 The flooding algorithm, due to Dolev and Strong~\cite{DolevS1983} gives a straightforward solution to synchronous agreement for the crash failure case.
 It runs in $f+1$ rounds assuming $f$ crash failures.
+The algorithm given here is a gross simplification of Dolev and Strong's original algorithm, which solves the harder problem of authenticated Byzantine agreement.
 (This algorithm is also described in more detail in \cite[\S5.1.3]{AttiyaW2004} or \cite[\S6.2.1]{Lynch1996}.)

-Each process keeps a set of (process, input) pairs, initially just $\{(\DataSty{myId}, \DataSty{myInput})\}$.
+Each process keeps a set of $\Tuple{\DataSty{id}, \DataSty{input}}$ pairs, initially just $\{(\DataSty{myId}, \DataSty{myInput})\}$.
 At round $r$, I broadcast my set to everybody and take the union of my set and all sets I receive.
 At round $f+1$, I decide on $f(S)$, where $f$ is some fixed function from sets of process-input pairs to outputs that picks some input in $S$: for example, $f$ might take the input with the smallest process-id attached to it, take the max of all known input values, or take the majority of all known input values. \begin{lemma} After $f+1$ rounds, all non-faulty processes have the same set. \end{lemma} \begin{proof} Let $S_{i}^{r}$ be the set stored by process $i$ after $r$ rounds.
 What we'll really show is that if there are no failures in round $k$, then $S_{i}^{r} = S_{j}^{r} = S_{i}^{k+1}$ for all $i$, $j$, and $r > k$.
 To show this, observe that no faults in round $k$ means that all processes that are still alive at the start of round $k$ send their message to all other processes.
 Let $L$ be the set of live processes in round $k$.
 At the end of round $k$, for $i$ in $L$ we have $S_{i}^{k+1} = \bigcup_{j\in{}L} S_{j}^{k} = S$.
 Now we'll consider some round $r = k+1+m$ and show by induction on $m$ that $S_{i}^{k+m} = S$; we already did $m = 0$, so for larger $m$ notice that all messages are equal to $S$ and so $S_{i}^{k+1+m}$ is the union of a whole bunch of $S$'s.
 So in particular we have $S_{i}^{f+1} = S$ (since some failure-free round occurred in the preceding $f+1$ rounds) and everybody decides the same value $f(S)$. \end{proof}